Applied Microbiology International: Publications

-The Society also publishes the quarterly magazine Microbiologist.
+The organisation also publishes the digital magazine The Microbiologist.

 Events

 Applied Microbiology International holds a number of scientific meetings every year including its Early Career Scientist Research Symposium and two lecture evenings which celebrate the success of the journals Environmental Microbiology and the Journal of Applied Microbiology.

 Membership

 Applied Microbiology International is based in the United Kingdom and has members from all over the world.
-There are several membership levels enabling anyone with an interest in microbiology become eligible for membership.
+There are several membership levels enabling anyone with an interest in microbiology to become eligible for membership.

 Grants and awards

-The Society has an extensive range of grants and awards available to all Members.
+The organisation has an extensive range of grants and awards available to all Members.

+Horizon Awards

+The Horizon Awards recognise excellence across diverse domains of applied microbiology, highlighting the field’s contribution to tackling global challenges.